jordanallybrown/frontendmentor/README.md

 # Frontend Mentor Challenges

 These are my solutions to the Frontend Mentor challenges.
-Frontend Mentor offers web design challenges to practice translating designs into interactive websites.
+Frontend Mentor offers web design mockups to use for developers to practice translating designs into interactive websites.

 ## Solutions